Residential Architecture · New York City

 Narrow lots, party walls, aging infrastructure, and often an LPC landmark overlay on top of standard DOB requirements.
 We’ve done this work extensively — modernizing performance without losing the character that makes these buildings worth owning.

-Three-unit walk-ups through mid-rise apartment buildings — designed to maximize unit count within the zoning envelope, coordinate fully with structural and MEP engineering, and perform financially without feeling like it.
+Three-unit walk-ups through mid-rise apartment buildings — designed to maximize unit count within the zoning envelope and coordinate fully with structural and MEP engineering.

-Upper East Side apartments, Westchester estates, Todt Hill custom homes — custom millwork to the inch, material palettes selected for actual light conditions, bespoke detailing at every scale.
-Quality that shows in how the space feels every day.
+Upper East Side apartments, Westchester estates, Todt Hill custom homes.
+Custom millwork to the inch, material palettes selected for actual light conditions, bespoke detailing at every scale.

 New Construction

 Every new construction project begins with a full zoning analysis — establishing exactly what the lot allows before any design decision is made.
-We then design a building that maximizes the site’s potential and manage every phase through DOB permitting and construction administration.
+Then we design a building that maximizes its potential.

 Process